-- (1) A close contact must comply with the relevant requirements set out in the Testing Requirements for Contacts and Exposed Persons and, where applicable, follow the COVID-19 rapid antigen test procedure. - (2) If a close contact is required to self-quarantine under clause 18 and, during the period of self-quarantine, the person receives a COVID-19 PCR test result stating that they have been diagnosed with COVID-19, the person becomes a diagnosed person and must self-isolate under clause 8. - (3) If a close contact is required to self-quarantine under clause 18 and, during the period of self-quarantine, the person receives a positive result from a COVID-19 rapid antigen test, the person becomes a probable case and must self-isolate under clause 13.

-(4) If a close contact of a diagnosed person is required to self-quarantine under clause 18 and, during the period of self-quarantine, the person receives a COVID-19 PCR test result stating that they have not been diagnosed with COVID-19, the person must, if the period of self-quarantine has not expired, continue to self-quarantine under clause 18 for the remainder of the selfquarantine period.
+- (1) A close contact must comply with the relevant requirements set out in the Testing Requirements for Contacts and Exposed Persons and, where applicable, follow the COVID-19 rapid antigen test procedure. - (2) If a close contact is required to self-quarantine under clause 18 and, during the period of self-quarantine, the person receives a COVID-19 PCR test result stating that they have been diagnosed with COVID-19, the person becomes a diagnosed person and must self-isolate under clause 8. - (3) If a close contact is required to self-quarantine under clause 18 and, during the period of self-quarantine, the person receives a positive result from a COVID-19 rapid antigen test, the person becomes a probable case and must self-isolate under clause 13. - (4) If a close contact of a diagnosed person or a probable case is required to selfquarantine under clause 18 and, during the period of self-quarantine, the person receives a negative result from a COVID-19 rapid antigen test or a COVID-19 PCR test result stating that they have not been diagnosed with COVID-19, the person must, if the period of self-quarantine has not expired, continue to selfquarantine under clause 18 for the remainder of the self-quarantine period.